Cara O. Frank, L.OM.

 2 1/2 pounds broccoli, large stems discarded, cut into 4-inch-long florets

 Preheat the oven to 500°.
 In a mini food processor, combine the parsley with the Brazil nuts, water, tarragon, garlic, and lemon zest and pulse to a coarse paste.
 Add 3 tablespoons of the olive oil and the Parmesan and process to a slightly smooth paste.
 Season with salt and pepper.

 On 2 large, rimmed baking sheets, toss the broccoli florets with the remaining 2 tablespoons of olive oil and spread in an even layer.
 Season with salt and pepper.
 Roast the broccoli in the center of the oven for 8 minutes.
 Switch the baking sheets and continue to roast for about 8 minutes longer, or until the broccoli is browned and crisp-tender.
 Transfer the broccoli to a platter, drizzle the pesto on top and serve.

 The pesto can be refrigerated overnight.
 Bring to room temperature before using.

 One Serving 205 cal, 17 gm total fat, 3.0 gm saturated fat, 12 gm carb, 1 gm fiber.

 About Cara Frank, L.OM.

-Cara Frank, L.OM. was raised by in a health food store in Brooklyn NY.
-When she was 8 she cartwheeled 5 miles from Greenwich Village through Soho and Chinatown and across the Brooklyn Bridge.
-For over 33 years she has had the same crazy passion for Chinese medicine.
-At 17 she had her first acupuncturetreatment.
-At 20 she enrolled in acupuncture school.
+Cara Frank, L.OM., was raised in a health food store in Brooklyn, NY.
+When she was 8, she cartwheeled 5 miles from Greenwich Village through Soho and Chinatown and across the Brooklyn Bridge.
+For nearly 40 years, she has had the same crazy passion for Chinese medicine.
+At 17, she had her first acupuncture treatment.
+At 20, she enrolled in acupuncture school.
 In 1998 she went to China to study where she fell deeply in love with Chinese herbs.
 Since then, she has devoted her life to studying and teaching the topic.